searchlight/icinga-operator/docs/user-guide/alert-resource/objects.md

 Alert objects are consumed by Searchlight Controller to create Icinga2 hosts, services and notifications.

-Before we can create an Alert object we must create the [Alert Third Party Resource](third-party-resource.md) in our Kubernetes cluster.
+Before we can create an Alert object, we must create the Third Party Resource [Alert](third-party-resource.md) in our Kubernetes cluster.

 ##### Alert Object